MingFei2001/dotfiles/README.md

-# config-file
+# Config File

+Here is where i store all my configuration file for various applications i use:
-All my config file is in here
+1. Neovim config file
+2. Starship prompt